ayoayco/web-component-base/README.md

 ## Library Size

-Running [size-limit](https://npmjs.com/package/@size-limit/preset-small-lib) reports the library size as around 760 Bytes, minified and brotlied.
+Running [size-limit](https://npmjs.com/package/@size-limit/preset-small-lib) reports the base class size as around 760 Bytes (minified & brotlied).
+Using the `WebComponent.min.js` version gets it down to 400 Bytes.
 Read more about how to [minify and compress payload with brotli](https://web.dev/articles/codelab-text-compression-brotli) for your app.